 - Click the Recover button to retrieve your files.

-Data loss can occur for a variety of reasons and affect files stored in any type of file system.
-There are measures that you can take to minimize the chances that you will permanently lose data if your hard drive is subjected to a situation that results in data loss.
+NTFS data loss can occur for a variety of reasons.
+Fortunately, there are measures that you can take to minimize the chances that you will permanently lose data if your hard drive is subjected to a situation that results in data loss.
 Here are some tactics to consider if you value your data and want to keep it safe.

 Use a quality security tool that minimizes the potential that your machine will become infected with a virus or malware.
 These types of rogue programs often wreak havoc on your system and deleting data is a possibility.
 Keeping your system free of unwanted guests is vital to your data protection efforts.